epiphone/gke-test/README.md

 1. Create a new Google Cloud project per each environment
 2. For each Google Cloud project,
     - set up a Cloud Storage bucket for storing [remote Terraform state](https://www.terraform.io/docs/backends/types/gcs.html)
     - set up a service IAM account to be used by Terraform.
-Attach the `Editor` role to the created user
+Attach the `Editor` and `Compute Network Agent` roles to the created user
     - run `cd terraform/<ENV> && terraform init` to initialize Terraform providers
 3. Set environment variables in your CircleCI project:
     - `GOOGLE_PROJECT_ID_DEV`, `GOOGLE_PROJECT_ID_TEST` and `GOOGLE_PROJECT_ID_PROD`: environment-specific Google project id